richard-porter/ai-collaboration-field-guide/addendum-d-firewall-test-protocol.md

-# Addendum B: Personal Knowledge Firewall — Test Protocol
+# Addendum D:  Personal Knowledge Firewall — Test Protocol

 **Purpose:** A six-question fabrication defense battery that tests whether AI checks authenticity (is this sourced?) rather than plausibility (does this sound right?).
 **Placement:** ai-collaboration-field-guide/addendum-b-firewall-test-protocol.md